 Attendance will be recorded through Finger Scanning technology on arrival every day.
 If you are late you will need to go to reception for a late slip.
 Teachers will check attendance every lesson.
 We expect every student to attend all timetabled lessons.
-Frequent absences can jeopardize your position in a course, as this limits your ability to sufficiently meet course outcomes and students with excellent attendance are recognised with awards.
+Frequent absences can jeopardize your position in a course, as this limits your ability to sufficiently meet course outcomes and students with excellent attendance are recognised every term with awards.

 Unfortunately poor attendance, even for genuine reasons, may mean unsatisfactory completion of a course under NESA requirements.
-Student attendance including lateness to school and class, is audited every two weeks.
+Student attendance is audited every five weeks.